 Climbing plants are plants which climb up trees and other tall objects.
-Many of them are vines whose stems twine round trees and branches.
+Many of them are vines whose stems twine around trees and branches.
 There are quite a number of other methods of climbing.

 The climbing habit has evolved many times.
 In most cases, the climbing plants were more diverse (had more species) than their non–climbing sister groups.

-It is a key innovation which has been very successful.
+It is a key innovation that has been very successful.
 Over 130 plant families include climbers.
 Vine species may represent more than 40% of species diversity in tropical forests.